4 Hidden Costs of Batch and Blast Emails

 Your send volume also plays a role in determining whether your email is accepted.
 While it’s generally a less significant factor, there can be some repercussions to sending a large batch of emails at once, especially during high email volume times, such as the holiday season.

-ISPs look at the amount of mail requests to their server issued by you.
+ISPs look at the number of mail requests to their server issued by you.
 There’s a higher chance of being blocked if you are releasing a high volume of emails all at once, particularly if your sender reputation is not stellar.

 2. Increasing List Attrition